DonaldKellett/csnaketerm/docs/index.md

 ### For Windows users

 Windows is not natively supported; you will need to set up a Linux virtual machine (VM) using [WSL2](https://docs.microsoft.com/en-us/windows/wsl/about) or otherwise, then follow the instructions for Linux above in the VM.
-If in doubt, [get Ubuntu from the Microsoft store](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab).
+If in doubt, [get Ubuntu 20.04 LTS from the Microsoft store](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71#activetab=pivot:overviewtab).

 ## Contributing